adrian555/DocsDump/operator-kustomize-ibm.md

 The `DEPLOY_ENV` is a configuration to be modified among different cluster deployment.
 We are using kustomize to change the configuration for different deployments.

+Following shows how to achieve this.

-To achieve this, the `kustomization.yaml` in the `base` directory generates the ConfigMap `install-config` which contains just one config as [follow](https://github.com/adrian555/operator-kustomize/blob/master/hello-kustomize/base/kustomization.yaml):
+1. create the `kustomization.yaml` in the `base` directory to generate the ConfigMap `install-config` which contains just one config as [follow](https://github.com/adrian555/operator-kustomize/blob/master/hello-kustomize/base/kustomization.yaml):

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1